Skip to content

 3. Improves Fuel Efficiency.

-Even when public transport uses fossil fuels it is more fuel efficient in terms of miles per passenger.
+Even when public transport systems use fossil fuels it is more fuel efficient in terms of miles per passenger.
 Additionally, public transport vehicles such as buses can be outfitted with alternative fuel sources.

 4. Public Transportation Reduces Air Pollution.